Modified affine Hecke algebras and quiver Hecke algebras of type $A$: The modified forms of affine Hecke algebras and their generalized Ore localization

-\begin{proof} The first part of the lemma follows from the discussion in the paragraph above this lemma.
+\begin{proof} We have prove the first part of the lemma in the paragraph above this lemma.
 It remains to prove the second part of this lemma.
-Without loss of generality we assume that $\he(\bi)z=0$.
+We only prove the statement for the non-degenerate case as the degenerate case is similar.